 The policy applies to Corporate members and Fellows.
 Other categories may of course keep a record of their CPD activities using the online system.

-The full CPD guidance note (revised in February 2017) can be downloaded here.
+The full CPD guidance note revised in February 2020) can be downloaded below.

 **Please Note: Older versions of Microsoft Internet Explorer are not supported so if you have difficulties accessing the online log please try another browser.
 Apologies for any inconvenience caused.
 Members' whose subscriptions are outstanding may not be able to access the log until they have paid.
 Partial (e.g. 0.5, 0.25) credits are not accepted.**

 A step by step 'how to' guide can also be downloaded below.
 If you have any other difficulties accessing the site please do not hesitate to contact us.

 Those elected to Corporate Membership 'mid cycle' will not be penalised for not reaching the 20 credit requirement in the year of election.
 They are expected to reach the 20 credit requirement in the next cycle.

 The IPI defines CPD as the ongoing maintenance, improvement and development of the knowledge, skills and personal qualities required in professional life.

 There are 4 IPI CPD categories.
 Each cycle a minimum of 5 credits must come from activities in Categories 1 or 2.